 Your wooden floor needs to be replaced when:

 - Boards that have started to cup, bow, sag or bend.
-Normally this happens when the bare wood suffers way to much moisture and excess water damages.
+Normally this happens when the bare wood suffers way too much moisture and excess water damages.

-- Discoloration of the boards beyond the color development and maturation.
-Although color changes are normal with time, some serious discoloration could be a sign for way too old wood or excessive exposure on direct sun light that makes the boards thinner and easy to broke.
+- Discoloration of the boards beyond the colour development and maturation.
+Although colour changes are normal with time, some serious discolouration could be a sign of way too old wood or excessive exposure on direct sunlight that makes the boards thinner and easy to broke.

 - Warping and swelling of the floor.
 These issues are usually caused by moisture.

 When refurbishment and repairs can save the day and your floor?

 - Problems on the surface of the floor.
 Scratches and dents, smaller gaps, uneven patches and bumps.

 - Chips and other minor surface and finish damages.